 This is no laughing matter.
 Ironically, it is just that.

-It is really funny to hear someone say, or social media posts, God is good.
-And then a few minutes later we see a post they just shared filled with; hate, curse words, and / or coarse jokes towards others.
+It’s really funny to hear someone say, God is good.
+Then a few minutes later we see a post they just shared filled with; hate, curse words, and / or coarse jokes towards others.

 It’s time for us to take a look at our posts and examine if they reflect what we believe.
 Click To Tweet